marknesh/storage-googledrive-export/README.md

 - BUCKET_NAME: Which bucket do you want use?
 This field is `optional` , we will use the default bucket if left empty.

 - FOLDER_PATH: Which folder do you want to listen to upload changes? e.g `photos` .
 This field is `optional` .
 If specified, this extension will only run when a file is uploaded in the specified folder path.

-- CLIENT_EMAIL: What is the client email from your service account?

-- PRIVATE_KEY: What is the private key from your service account?
-Please paste the private key from your service account JSON file without making any changes. e.g `-----BEGIN PRIVATE KEY-----\nPRIVATE KEY\n-----END PRIVATE KEY-----\n`

 - FOLDER_ID: The ID of the folder in google drive where you want to export your files.This can be found in the url after creating or accessing the folder e.g `https://drive.google.com/drive/u/0/folders/{FOLDER_ID}`